development / module / forward /

 Alternative to reading the volume conduction model from an external file, you can of course also generate a volume conduction model based on a geometrical description of the head.
 For example, you can fit a single or multiple spheres to a set of points that describes the head surface.
 FieldTrip provides a separate function for the constructing of a head model for each of the EEG/MEG computational forward method

 Most of these functions take a geometrical description of the head, skull and/or brain surface as input.
 These geometrical descriptions of the shape of the head can for example be derived from an anatomical MRI, from a CT scan, or from a Polhemus measurement of the outside of the scalp.
-In most cases the geometrical model consists of a Nx3 matrix with surface points, which is sometimes accompanied with a description of the triangles that form the surface.
+In many cases the geometrical model consists of an Nx3 matrix with surface points, which is sometimes accompanied by a description of the triangles that form the scalp surface, or a set of surfaces forming tissue boundaries.
+For some methods the geometrical model will need to be described a volumetric mesh, i.e. an Nx3 matrix of points, accompanied by a description of volumetric elements (tetrahedra or hexahedra) and their optional conductivities.
 The processing of the anatomical data such as MRIs to construct a geometrical model is not part of the forward module and is described elsewhere specifically for MEG and EEG.

 Detailed information for each of the functions that creates a head model can be found in the respective reference documentation: